easywebhub/easywebhub-com/content/how-to-add-content-of-websites.md

  ##### 2. Data of page ```Content``` tab
 * default file ```index```  contains data of index (home) page
 * data of each page must have 3 primary properties:  ```slug, layout, date``` which is automatically created when adding new Page

-### What administrators could do with Content
-  + Add, edit, delete pages of websites
-  + Add Category, Tags of websites
-  + Modify content of menu, footer, global
-  + Config the display Content form clearly

 ### Content has displayed in